 The barrel is the most expensive part of making bourbon.
 A new oak barrel costs about 150 bucks, and many big-name distilleries are taking on over 100,000 of these barrels per year.
 It’s quite an investment in the future.
 And, that’s because they won’t even sell the goods for another three to twenty-three years.
 It’s something to think about the next time you’re enjoying your bourbon.
 A lot of earth, chemistry, and love for upcoming generations of bourbon drinkers go into this craft!

-Finally, the barrels of liquor would find its way into the warehouse
+Finally, the barrels of liquor find their way into the warehouse

 The barreled whiskey then rests in a warehouse where it’s exposed to the seasonal elements.
 It’s going to breathe and evolve.
 A lot of people think it’s Mother Nature and her fluctuating temperatures that are key in this process.
 It is, in fact, the barometric pressure that makes the difference.